Methodology

 - Fund-of-funds structures.
 All-in-one diversified funds such as VDHG and DHHF hold other funds rather than individual shares, so their listed top holdings make overlap with single-exposure ETFs unreliable.

-- Quarterly data.
-Holdings are reviewed quarterly, so changes a fund makes within a quarter are not reflected until the next review.
+- Point-in-time data.
+Holdings are refreshed at least quarterly (more often for providers with automated feeds), so changes a fund makes between refreshes are not reflected until the next refresh.

 - Cross-market pairs.
 Funds covering different markets (for example VAS and NDQ) often share no listed top holdings and will show as “not reliably estimable”.